olmesm/landing-page/README.md

 # Landing Page from yaml

 Minimal landing page.
-Forked from [flexdinesh/dev-landing-page](https://github.com/flexdinesh/dev-landing-page).
+Forked and modified from [flexdinesh/dev-landing-page](https://github.com/flexdinesh/dev-landing-page).

 Developers don't talk much.
 Their code does all the talking.
 So here's a minimal landing page fed from yaml config.